JojoDevel/Secure-Pub-Sub-Client/readme.md

 ## Getting Started

 Before running the script on your device the standard configuration has to be adapted.
-Hence, the code contains configuration block.
+Hence, the code contains a configuration block.

 ```
 // your wifi credentials